Calgary Coin & Antique Home Chinese Reference Guide Index

 t'ien-ch'i 1 liang.

 S-1224.
-Bronze 10 Cash or 1 Liang.
-Obverse: T'IEN-CH'I T'UNG-PAO.
-Reverse: "FU" for Hsuan-ch'eng ming in An-hui.
+Bronze 10 Cash or 1 Liang from Fu mint Obverse: T'IEN-CH'I T'UNG-PAO.
+Reverse: "FU" for Hsuan-ch'eng mint in An-hui.
+The denomination is not indicated by implied by the size and weight.
 Average (1 specimens) 47.0 mm, 26.33 grams.

 small - F $75.00 VF $115.00